Duggz0r/New-Starter-Basic/README.md

 # Task
+## Development
 Create a mini website utilising PHP, ajax, JavaScript and/or jQuery, HTML and SCSS/SASS/CSS:
 - PHP will be used to process the JSON files.
 - Ajax will be used to fetch the processed data from the PHP file
 - JavaScript and/or jQuery will be used to render the data to the &lt;main&gt; tag, replacing its contents
 - HTML will be used as the data structure

+## Design
-- (S)CSS will be used to style the page
+- Using the provided design style the pages with SCSS/SASS/CSS

 # Pages